Skip to main content

 Ever wondered what the biggest or smallest cruise ship is in Norwegian Cruise Line's fleet?

-Norwegian Cruise Line (NCL) currently has 17 vessels in its fleet.
-NCL is one of the largest cruise lines in the industry, and has immediate plans to expand.
+Norwegian Cruise Line (NCL) currently has 19 vessels in its fleet, making it one of the largest cruise lines in the industry.
+Upon the launch of Norweigan Aqua in 2025, their fleet will expand to 26 ships in operation.

 Image